priyasea/LoanPayBack_Project/README.md

 Scikit-learn

-XGBoost (if used)
+XGBoost

 Jupyter Notebook

-🚀 How to Run the Notebook
+🚀 How to Run the Project
-1. Install Dependencies
-pip install -r requirements.txt

-(If you don’t have requirements.txt, I can generate it based on the notebook.)

-2. Open the Notebook
-jupyter notebook LoanPayback_MidTerm_with_EDA.ipynb

 📁 Repository Structure
 .